JuliaWeb/WebSockets.jl/README.md

 The /logutils folder contains some specialized logging functionality that is quite fast and can make working with multiple asyncronous tasks easier.
 See /benchmark code for how to use.
 Logging  may be moved out of WebSockets in the future, depending on how other logging capabilities develop.

-You should also have a look at alternative Julia packages: [DandelionWebSockets](https://github.com/dandeliondeathray/DandelionWebSockets.jl) or the implementation currently part of HTTP.jl.
+You can also have a look at alternative Julia packages: [DandelionWebSockets](https://github.com/dandeliondeathray/DandelionWebSockets.jl) or the implementation currently part of HTTP.jl.

 ## What are the main downsides to WebSockets (in Julia)?

 - Logging.
 We need customizable and very fast logging for building networked applications.
-- Security.
-Julia's Http(s) servers are currently not fully working to our knowledge.
 - Compression is not implemented.
 - Possibly non-compliant proxies on the internet, company firewalls.
 - 'Warm-up', i.e. compilation when a method is first used.
 Warm-up is excluded from current benchmarks.
 - Garbage collection, which increases message latency at semi-random intervals.
 See benchmark plots.
 - If a connection is closed improperly, the connection task will throw uncaught ECONNRESET and similar messages.